samgos/Reddbot/readme.md

 * Go to digitalocean.com and create a new droplet
   * hostname: reddbot
   * Size
-    * I usually go w/ 2GB/2CPUs $20 month
+    * Pick either w/ 2GB/2CPUs $20 a month or w/ 1GB/1CPUs $10 a month.
   * Region
     * San Francisco
-  * Linux Distributions
-    * Ubuntu 14.04 x64
-  * Applications
+  * One-click Apps
-    * Dokku
+    * Dokku 0.94 on 16.04
   * Add SSH keys
+    * Digital Ocean provide a easy-following tutorial for this that can be accessed once you click on add SSH key’s option, you’ll see a html link above the input console there a link for How to use SSH keys.

 #### Configure hostname